West End, Winnipeg: West End Cultural Centre

-The Portuguese Association sold the building for CA$131,000 to Winnipeg Folk Festival founder Mitch Podoluck and Ava Kobrinsky, who had the vision of opening a community performing arts space, modeled on the Vancouver East Cultural Centre.
+The Portuguese Association sold the building for CA$131,000 to Winnipeg Folk Festival founder Mitch Podoluck and Ava Kobrinsky, who had the vision of opening a community performing arts space, modelled on the Vancouver East Cultural Centre.
 Podoluck and Kobrinsky's project is what would become the West End Cultural Centre.

 Murals

 With over 50 murals, the West End has one of the largest collections of outdoor murals in the city.